Delphi Central Greece, Greece Travel Guide

 Prepare for your visit with practical information.

-Look at official sources for the most current information.
+Look at official sources for up-to-date details.

 The ruins poses challenges for accessibility for wheelchair users due to its steep, uneven, and stony paths.